joliss/better-tweet-feed/README.md

 It is built with [Ember.js](http://emberjs.com/) and [CoffeeScript](http://coffeescript.org/).

-This Rails app is only used to generate the asset files (JS & CSS).
+This Rails app is only used to generate the asset files (JS & CSS), which reside in `app/assets`.

-It runs on the [Twitter API Forwarder](https://github.com/joliss/twitter-forwarder).
+It needs to run on top of the [Twitter API Forwarder](https://github.com/joliss/twitter-forwarder).

 ```